hashicorp/terraform-website/content/source/docs/cloud/api/run-triggers.html.md

 ### Permissions

-In order to delete a run trigger, the user must have [admin privileges](../users-teams-organizations/permissions.html) on the specified workspace.
+In order to delete a run trigger, the user must have admin access to the specified workspace. ([More about permissions.](/docs/cloud/users-teams-organizations/permissions.html)) <!-- permissions -->

 ### Sample Request